Lavochkin La-5: Performance

 The La-5's top speed and acceleration were comparable to Luftwaffe fighters at low altitude.
 The La-5FN roll rate was slightly higher than the Messerschmitt Bf 109; the Bf 109 was slightly faster, and had higher climb and turn rates.
 The La-5FN climbed slightly faster and had a smaller turn radius than the Focke-Wulf Fw 190A-8.
 However, the Fw 190A-8 was faster at all altitudes and had significantly better dive performance and a superior roll-rate.
 Lerche advised Fw 190 pilots to draw the La-5FN to higher altitudes, escape attacks by diving followed by a high-speed shallow climb, and avoid prolonged turning engagements.
-Both German fighters had superior performance at all altitudes when using MW 50 fuel.

 The most serious La-5 defects were the engine's thermal isolation, lack of cockpit ventilation, and a canopy that was impossible to open at speeds over 350 km/h.
 Furthermore, poor engine compartment insulation allowed exhaust gas to enter the cockpit; in response, pilots frequently ignored orders by flying with open canopies.

 Soviet pilots were generally satisfied with the La-5.
 "That was an excellent fighter with two cannons and a powerful air-cooled engine", recalled pilot Viktor M. Sinaisky.
 "The first La-5s from the Tbilisi factory were slightly inferior, while the last ones from the Gorki plant, which came to us from Ivanovo, were perfect.
 At first we received regular La-5s, but then we got new ones containing the ASh-82FN engine with direct injection of fuel into the cylinders.
 It was perfected and had better maneuverability, acceleration, speed and climb rate compared to the early variants.
 Everyone was in love with the La-5.
 It was easy to maintain, too."